Human Resource Management (B.S.B.A.)

 - Society for Human Resource Management - Seton Hill Student Chapter

-- Seton Hill's SHRM Chapter has earned the Superior Merit Award 11 times
+- Seton Hill's SHRM Chapter has earned the Superior Merit Award 11 times!
+Grow your resume and begin networking in the field.

 - Seton Hill University Enactus Team